-Out of all, one of the major annoyances present in Windows 8 and 8.1 is “Hot Corners” feature.
-It allows users to access some predefined shortcuts by moving the mouse cursor to top-left or top-right corners of the computer screen.
+Out of all, one of the major annoyances present in Windows 8 and 8.1 is the “Hot Corners” feature.
+It allows users to access some predefined shortcuts by moving the mouse cursor to the top-left or top-right corners of the computer screen.
 When you move the cursor to the top-left corner of the desktop background, the “App Switcher” or“App Switch List” is displayed, which allows you to navigate between background running apps and programs or close them.
 Whereas, if you move your mouse cursor to the top-right or bottom-right corners of the desktop background, Charms Bar is displayed.
-It provides quick access to Top 5 Shortcuts: Search, Share, Start, Devices and Settings.
+It provides quick access to Top 5 Shortcuts: Search, Share, Start, Devices, and Settings.

 What is a Charms Bar?